 Members’ Golden Rules

-You must have either a disability, disabling illness, learning difficulty, mental illness or be ASD.
+You must have either a disability, disabling illness, learning difficulty, mental illness or have an ASD.
 You can evidence this in a variety of ways including parking permits, receipt of certain benefits and letters from doctors or any other professional.

 If you are already a member of The Outsiders then this also qualifies you.